floriansr/Nextjs_boilerplate/README.md

 ### STARTER NextJS-TS-Jest-UI

-Inspired by these repos [here](https://github.com/Liinkiing/next-ts-starter) && [here] (https://github.com/layshidani/react-avancado-boilerplate)

 If you have difficulties with types atm, you can disable strict mode (tsconfig.json).

 * * *

-### Getting Started
+## Getting Started

 ```
 yarn all
 ```

-This command will installs the dependencies, build, checks the typing & coverage, launches eslint, formats with prettier, tests with jest and finally launches the server.
+This command will installs dependencies, build env, checks types and coverage, launches eslint, formats with prettier, tests with jest and finally launches the server on localhost:3000.

 ## Author

 -   **@floriansr** - (https://github.com/floriansr)

+Inspired by these contributors : [Liinkiing](https://github.com/Liinkiing/next-ts-starter) & [layshidani](https://github.com/layshidani/react-avancado-boilerplate)